Tya Language Specification

 Directory Packages

-A directory package is a directory resolved by import path containing PascalCase class files.
-It must contain at least one class file and must not contain lowercase script files at the package leaf.
+A directory package is a directory resolved by import path containing snake_case type files.
+It must contain at least one type file and must not contain script files at the package leaf.

 server = Server()